NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 Pulped natural

 This process, which is mainly used in Brazil, is the result of experiments carried out by a manufacturer of coffee processing equipment called Pinhalanse.
 The aim was to produce high quality coffee using less water than is used in the washed process.
 After harvesting, the coffee is mechanically stripped of the top skin and much of the pulp.
-After that, the coffee is dried straight on brick terraces or raised beds.
-With less pulp around the bean, the risk of defects is reduced, yet there is still enough sugar in the residual pulp to notice increased sweetness and more body in the coffee.
-This process also requires careful drying.
+The coffee is then dried straight on brick terraces or raised beds.
+With less pulp around the bean, the risk of defects is reduced, yet there is still enough sugar in the residual pulp to bring out the coffee’s increased sweetness and more pronounced body.
+This process requires careful drying as well.

 Honey process

 The process is very similar to the previous one.
 It is used in many Central American countries, including Costa Rica and El Salvador, but you can also find it in Rwanda, for example.
-The coffee is also mechanically stripped of the skin and some of the pulp, but this method uses even less water than the ‘pulped natural’ process.
-Pulp removal machines can usually be set so that a certain percentage of pulp remains around the coffee bean.
-The resulting coffee is then marked by how much pulp is left on it.
+The husk and some of the pulp are also mechanically removed from the coffee, but this method uses even less water than the ‘pulped natural’ process.
+Pulp removal machines can usually be set up so that a certain percentage of pulp is left around the coffee bean.
+The resulting coffee is then marked according to how much pulp is left on it.
 For example, 10% honey or 20% honey and so on.
-If more pulp is left on the beans, there is a higher risk of fermentation and defects in the drying of the coffee.
+If more pulp is left on the beans, there is a higher risk of fermentation and defects when the coffee is dried.

 Semi-washed process

 In this coffee processing, similar to the washed process, the outer skin is removed from the coffee, the mesocarp (pulp) remains on the parchment (the bottom part of the pulp) and is thus dried in the sun.
-Unlike other processes in which coffee is dried to 11-12%, the semi-washed process dries coffee to only 30-35%.
-After drying, the coffee is stripped of pulp and parchment.
+Unlike other processes in which the coffee is dried to 11-12%, the semi-washed process dries the coffee to only 30-35%.
+After drying, the coffee is stripped of its pulp and parchment.
 This is followed by a second drying stage in which the coffee is dried sufficiently so that it is not susceptible to mould or rot.
 After the second drying, the coffee acquires the rich dark green colour that is typical of this process.
-This processing method enhances the body and intensity of the coffee.
-It is especially common in Brazilian and Indonesian coffees.
+This processing method brings out the body and intensity of the coffee.
+It is particularly common in Brazilian and Indonesian coffees.

 In other blogs, we will look at experimental and exotic processing, as well as processes that can remove caffeine from coffee.